 The balance at Hug Hostel is kept between party and activities that party guests do not disturb those opting for an early night.

 Last but not least, here is the craziest party hostel in Chiang Mai: Mad Monkey Hostel.

 If you fancy a super fun hostel with an epic nightlife and pub crawl scene, then opt-in for Mad Monkey Hostel.
 Expect a fun time, a big swimming pool to play volleyball, DJ set, pub crawls.

 Things you should not expect is actually remembering all details of the night and a super quiet night.

 Hopefully, it has already become apparent that there are many, many social hostels in Chiang Mai.

-If you’re travelling solo you may well be looking for the best hostels to meet people in Chiang Mai.
+If you’re travelling solo you may well be looking for the greatest hostels to meet people in Chiang Mai.

-First off is The Cabin Backpackers Hostel is one of the best Backpackers hostel in Chiang Mai– a chilled, social environment created with solo travellers in mind.
+First off is The Cabin Backpackers Hostel is one of the top choices– a chilled, social environment created with solo travellers in mind.